 It’s easy to be blinded by the potential to make a lot of money in real estate, but you’ll only do that if you do your homework and ask the right people the right questions.
 An attorney or accountant with real estate experience can guide you through the process.
 These impartial professionals will help you assess the situation with a clear head.

 Partnerships can increase your investment capital and potential profits, but they can also cost you if they go south.
-It’s not uncommon for partnerships to sour if one partner becomes saddled with the majority of the work.
+It’s not uncommon for partnerships to sour if one partner becomes saddled with most of the work.

-You might think pairing up with family members or friends will safeguard you against this, but experts suggest you should be even more wary of such partnerships.
-If things fall apart you don’t stand to just lose your money, but your relationship as well.
+You might think pairing up with family members, or friends will safeguard you against this, but experts suggest you should be even warier of such partnerships.
+If things fall apart, you don’t stand to lose your money, but your relationship as well.

 Dr. Phil famously said that “Common sense needs to be more common.”
 This relationship expert is no real estate guru, but his advice could save many investors from losing money.
-Any deal that seems too good to be true probably is.
+Any deal that seems too good to be true most likely is.
 If a property seems like a steal, you must ask questions to determine why it’s a bargain.
-If something doesn’t feel right, trust your gut instinct and don’t part with your cash.
+Trust your gut instinct if something doesn’t feel right, and don’t part with your cash.

-Being aware of the mistakes others have made is the best way to ensure your real estate investment turns a profit.
+Being aware of what others have done is the best way to ensure your real estate investment turns a profit.